 Skip to content

-Retrieve tool-usage relationships for a threat actor using blended vector + graph retrieval, synthesis, and direct graph traversal.
+Retrieve tool-usage relationships for a threat actor using blended vector + graph retrieval, direct graph traversal, and entity-indexed lookups.

 Prerequisites

-• ZettelForge with stored CTI data (see Store Threat Actor)
+• CTI data already stored (see Store a threat actor)

 Steps